Teaching Your Kids About Kindness: Don't Miss the Mark

 When asked what one thing they would change in the world, nearly half of kids answered they want a kinder world.

-Today, November 13, is National Kindness Day, about showing kindness to others through small, simple gestures.
+World Kindness Day is Nov.
+13 each year.
+It’s about showing kindness to others through small, simple gestures.
 We don’t have to stop there, though!
 How can we teach kindness to our children all year long?

 Perform random acts of kindness.
 Hold the door open for someone.
 Donate clothes or toys to a charity.
 Drop off food at a family shelter or toys at an animal shelter.
 Or have your child write a note to someone who’s done something nice for them.